Cameron-Ord/Cameron-Ord/README.md

 Photography webpage: A fullstack application that hosts images that I personally take.
 It uses python and mariadb, with the frontend being Vue.js.
 This was my first real web application, it could be nicer, but i'm proud of it! https://photography.cameron-ord.online/#/

 Online portfolio: A simple frontend deployment, lists my projects, skills, tied together with a nice about me.
-You can view my projects and their respective websites(if they have one), as well as download my CV, and view my linkedin or github.
+You can view my projects and their respective websites(if they have one), as well as download my CV, and view my linkedin or github. https://portfolio.cameron-ord.online/#/

+if you wish to contact me, here is my email! :

+cameron.ian.ronald.ord@outlook.com

 <!--
 **Cameron-Ord/Cameron-Ord** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.